saschahoeche/Rustlike/README.md

 6. Move to a data-driven design for spawning enemies []
 7. Consider some visual effects to make combat more visceral []
 8. Consider keeping score []

+### How To
+Check the binaries folder for your operating system and start the binary to have a look at the current development stage.